sgshulman/DGEM/README.md

 #### Flared Disk

-The density of the flared disk is is described by the following formulae:
+The density of the flared disk is described by the following formulae:

 ![flared disk](./docs_src/images/flared_disk.svg)